-- The proposed mid-rise residential apartment building provides a contemporary layout and an efficient and, as discussed in more detail later in this report, appropriate form of intensification for the subject lands that adds to the range and mix of housing types to satisfy the long-term housing needs in the Municipality of Central Elgin (1.1.1a, 1.1.1b, 1.1.1e); - Affordable housing needs of current and future residents of the regional market area are supported by incorporating 5 affordable rental units within the development (1.1.1b, 1.4.3); - The subject lands are located within the Norman Lyndale settlement area, being within the built-up area of the Municipality of Central Elgin.
+- The proposed mid-rise residential apartment building provides a contemporary layout and an efficient and, as discussed in more detail later in this report, appropriate form of intensification for the subject lands that adds to the range and mix of housing types to satisfy the long-term housing needs in the Municipality of Central Elgin (1.1.1a, 1.1.1b, 1.1.1e); - The subject lands are located within the Norman Lyndale settlement area, being within the built-up area of the Municipality of Central Elgin.
 The proposed redevelopment of the subject lands for residential apartment buildings promotes vitality and regeneration by intensifying the residential use of the land with a compact and efficient form of development on an underutilized parcel that will make efficient use of municipal services and infrastructure (1.1.3.1); - The proposed development broadens the range of residential forms and intensities in the immediate area.
 It makes efficient use of underutilized land, resources, infrastructure, and existing transportation networks by increasing the residential density on the subject lands (1.1.3.2a, 1.1.3.2b); - Active transit is supported by locating residential development proximate to a cycling transportation corridor (Sunset Drive) (1.1.3.2a4); - As further detailed later in this report, the proposed development will utilize appropriate zoning regulations for this type of residential use.
-There are no risks to public health and safety associated with the proposed development (1.1.3.4); - The proposed development is located within an existing built-up area and the proposed density of 98 UPH is reflective of a compact and efficient form of housing which adds to the range of uses and densities in the area (1.1.3.6): - The proposed development contributes to the range and mix of housing types to accommodate future growth in the Municipality of Central Elgin.
+There are no risks to public health and safety associated with the proposed development (1.1.3.4); - The proposed development is located within an existing built-up area and the proposed density of 98 UPH is reflective of a compact and efficient form of housing which adds to the range of uses and densities in the area (1.1.3.6); - The proposed development contributes to the range and mix of housing types to accommodate future growth in the Municipality of Central Elgin.
 Appropriate intensification, as proposed, contributes to the efficient use of infrastructure and public services; promotes high-density for new housing; efficiently uses land; minimizes housing costs; and, facilitates compact housing form (1.4.3b2, 1.4.3c, 1.4.3f);